 It has the right balance between survival and rescue features and its durability is on par if not better than most of the knives we reviewed.

-The fire starter, the diamond sharpener, the whistle, the textured ergonomic grip, and the presence of both smooth and serrated edges; these are all features worthy of a number one spot on any list of kayaking knives.
+The fire starter, the diamond sharpener, the whistle, the textured ergonomic grip, and the presence of both smooth and serrated edges; are all features worthy of a number one spot on any list of kayaking knives.